Guy Simonds: Sicily 1943

 Just nine days later, however, he was suddenly transferred to the 1st Canadian Infantry Division as its GOC, replacing Major-General Salmon, who had been killed in a plane crash earlier that day over Devon while planning for Operation Husky, codename for the Allied invasion of Sicily.
 British Rear Admiral Philip Mack, Lieutenant Colonel Chuck Finlay and several other members of Salmon's staff were among the casualties.

 In this last post he led the 1st Canadian Division through the invasion of Sicily, which started on July 10, 1943.
 The division was placed under the command of British XXX Corps, serving alongside the veteran 51st (Highland) Infantry Division, commanded by Lieutenant-General Oliver Leese.
 XXX Corps was part of the British Eighth Army, under the command of General Sir Bernard Montgomery.
 Aged just 40, he was the youngest Canadian officer to lead a division in action at that time.
 He came under fire for the first time on July 16, 1943, after nearly 17 years of service in the Canadian Army.

 Always a supporter of Simonds, Montgomery was impressed with the way the younger man had commanded 1st Division throughout the brief but bitter campaign in Sicily, marking him out as a man destined for higher command.
-Morton noted that Simonds had proven himself to Montgomery in Sicily as "...an able field commander.
+Desmond Morton noted that Simonds had proven himself to Montgomery in Sicily as "...an able field commander.
 No other Canadian would ever quite meet Monty's standards."
 At Agira and Regalbuto, Simonds won "costly, difficult battles" over the Wehrmacht who used the mountainous terrain of Sicily to their advantage.
 The victories were not cheap, as the 1st Division had suffered 2,310 casualties in Sicily, losing 562 men killed in action or dying of their wounds, with the rest being wounded or taken prisoner.